jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Some middlemen are, in fact, needed.
 Many, however, are not.
 All of them have been sucking our healthcare system dry for generations while holding back new technologies from reaching the hands of the middle-class.

-Unfortunately, Main Street is too distracted by the Left/Right circus to notice how screwed we're getting.
+Unfortunately, Main Street is too distracted by the Left/Right circus to notice how screwed we're getting in the medical system, and many other areas of our economy.

 ## Controlling Modern Tools Will Upgrade the Middle-Class